-Maximum size of Historical Inventory = (Documents processed in one day X Days to retain information) / Documents in one MB
+Maximum size of Historical Inventory = (Documents processed in one day X Days to retain information) / Documents in 1 MB

 - Documents processed in one day = 100,000

 - Days to retain information = 3 (log-retention = 3)

-- Documents in one MB = 1350 documents
+- Documents in 1 MB = 1350 documents

-The maximum size of the Historical Inventory = $(100,000 \times 3) / 1350 = 223 \text{ MB}$ (rounded up)
+The maximum size of the Historical Inventory = (100,000 X 3) / 1350 = 223 MB (rounded up).

-- If dynamic configuration is enabled, specify this attribute in the system configuration definition.
-If you change this attribute, you do not need to restart Infoprint Server. - If dynamic configuration is not enabled, specify this attribute in the aopd.conf file.
+1. If dynamic configuration is enabled, specify this attribute in the system configuration definition.
+If you change this attribute, you do not need to restart Infoprint Server.

+2. If dynamic configuration is not enabled, specify this attribute in the aopd.conf file.
 If you change this attribute while Infoprint Server is running, stop all Infoprint Server daemons and restart Infoprint Server.
-Be sure to wait for all daemons to stop before restarting Infoprint Server.
+Be sure to wait for all daemons to stop before you restart Infoprint Server.